usccolumbia/AIMaterialScripts/README.md

 ### How to train with your own dataset

 #### Installation
-1. Create your own conda or other enviroment. // is this required for ours?
+1. Create your own conda or other enviroment.
 2. install basic packages
 ```
 pip install sklearn